 Bacchus Marsh Station and Maddingley stabling facilities works

-From Monday 24 June, we’ll need to close sections of the car park at Bacchus Marsh Station so we can start major construction on the station forecourt and rebuild the car park to include improved footpaths, bus bays, drop off zones and parking.
+Sections of the northern car park at Bacchus Marsh Station will be closed for major construction on the station forecourt and to build new bus bays, car parking and drop-off zones.

-- Extend the construction zone in the northern car park
+- Extend construction zones in the northern car park

-- Continue to provide accessible parking as close as possible to the station building
+- Continue to provide accessible parking close to the station building

-- Temporarily relocate bus bays to Station Street, near the historic turntable
+- Temporarily relocate bus bays to Station Street, near the turntable

-- Put temporary pedestrian paths in place so passengers can safely access the station
+- Provide temporary pedestrian paths to the station building

-- Relocate the bike parkiteer, which will be closed temporarily for one week, please monitor on site signage.
+- Relocate the bike Parkiteer, which will be closed for a short time, please monitor onsite signage.